Media Query 2+

 Example code:

-// The following media query will take effect on Xiaomi Band 9, which has a resolution of 192*490 and a horizontal DP value of 96
+// The following media query will take effect on devices with a screen width between 80dp and 160dp.

 @media (min-width: 80) and (max-width: 160) {